magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Elapsed time: 25.077 sec
 ```

+The report is still working as expected.
+To proceed with the next
+step, stop the `boot` process.

 ## Appetite comes with eating

 Now that we learned something new, we'd like to use it to make the
 `tdd` task even more customizable.
 There are more things in the `tdd`
 task to be treated with task options.

-As you'll see some of those nice to have customizable things are not
+As you'll see some of those things are not easy at all to be
-easy at all to be introduced (e.g., namespaces to run test in), while
+introduced (e.g., namespaces to run test in), while others are very
-others are very simple.
+simple.

 Let's start with the simplest ones.

 ## Start small, grow fast

+To have a more clear idea of the customization options we could
+introduce for the `tdd` tasks, let's review the help documentation for
+each subtask it internally uses.

+### serve task options

-The first component of the `tdd` task is the `serve` one.
-Let's review its help:
+Following is the `serve` task's help:

 ```bash
 boot serve -h